umutozge/computational-semantics/README.md

-# cogs543
+#COGS 543 - Computational Semantics

-COGS 543 - Computational Semantics
+An introductory course on formal and computational approaches to understanding natural language by humans and machines